Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 Turkey is one of the more popular destinations for solo female travelers in the Middle East and Mediterranean region, and the experience varies significantly by location and context.

-In western Turkey -- Istanbul, the Aegean coast, Antalya, and Cappadocia -- solo female travelers are common and generally report positive experiences.
+In western Turkey, Istanbul, the Aegean coast, Antalya, and Cappadocia, solo female travelers are common and generally report positive experiences.
 These areas are accustomed to international visitors, and local hospitality culture means that women traveling alone often receive genuine offers of help and welcome from locals.
 The tourism industry employs many women, and female-run guesthouses and tour operations are available.

 That said, unwanted male attention does occur, particularly in Istanbul's more touristy areas and in smaller eastern cities where foreign women are less common.
 This typically takes the form of persistent conversation attempts, following, or catcalling rather than physical threat.
 Clear, firm refusal is generally respected.
 In conservative eastern Turkey and rural areas, dressing modestly (covering shoulders and knees) significantly reduces unwanted attention and shows respect for local customs.